duereg/codetype/src/documents/posts/20140320-ember-vs-knockout-property-comparison.html.md

 >  1. Whenever you declare a computed observable, KO immediately invokes its evaluator function to get its initial value.
 >  2. While your evaluator function is running, KO keeps a log of any observables (or computed observables) that your  evaluator reads the value of.
->  3. When your evaluator is finished, KO sets up subscriptions to each of the observables (or computed observables) that   you’ve touched.
+>  3. When your evaluator finishes, KO sets up subscriptions to each of the observables (or computed observables) that you've touched.
 The subscription callback is set to cause your evaluator to run again, looping the whole process back to step 1 (disposing of any old subscriptions that no longer apply).
 >  4. KO notifies any subscribers about the new value of your computed observable.